B00ze64/FF-Menu-Icon-Plus-CSS/README.md

 AFAIK, I've styled every XUL menu/menuitem in Firefox; I've styled stuff I cannot even see, but if you find something I've forgotten, open an issue.
 The method used to add the icons was suggested by Aris-t2 (thanks!), and it inserts a CSS element before the menuitems.
 Because of this, it is not possible to globally make every disabled menuitem greyed-out in a single CSS statement.
 I think I have covered all the meuitems that *can* be disabled, but you may find some I've forgotten (open an issue to let me know).

 You might not agree with some icons choices, or choice of selectors, feel free to open an issue.
-Note that some menuitems can only be selected by their labels, and labels change with the language used in Firefox, so some things, very few, will not style correctly if your Firefox is not in English; feel free to open an issue and we can add your own language's labels to the CSS files.
+Note that some menuitems can only be selected by their labels, and labels change with the language used in Firefox, so some things, very few, will not style correctly if your Firefox is not in English; feel free to open an issue and we can add your own language's labels to the CSS files, or suggest a different selector.

 This project is (c) Sylvain "B00ze64" B. and released under the Creative Commons License v4.0.